Land Warrant to Abraham Lincoln, 22 April 18561

 3At the outbreak of the Black Hawk War, Lincoln volunteered for the Illinois State Militia.
 On April 21, 1832, Lincoln and other men from the New Salem area were mustered into a company in the Fourth Regiment of Illinois Mounted Volunteers, and the members of the company elected Lincoln as their captain.
 When his month of service ended, Lincoln re-enlisted twice, for twenty and thirty days respectively, serving as a private both times.
 He was finally discharged on July 10, 1832.

-On September 28, 1850, the U.S. Congress passed an act granting certain groups who had served in the United States military during the Revolutionary War, any of “the Indian wars” since 1790, and the Mexican War parcels of public land.
+On September 28, 1850, the U.S. Congress passed an act granting certain groups who had served in the United States military during the War of 1812, any of “the Indian wars” since 1790, and the Mexican War parcels of public land.
 Per this act, the amount of land that veterans (or their legal heirs) were entitled to depended upon the length of engagement and actual time served.
 Lincoln was entitled to forty acres of public land for the time he served as captain of the Fourth Regiment of Illinois Mounted Volunteers.
 He was issued that land on June 1, 1855.

 Lincoln received these 120 acres of land for his service during the Black Hawk War following the passage of the March 3, 1855, federal law declaring that all who had served in any U.S. war since 1790 were entitled to 160 acres of land in total.
 These 120 acres, added to the forty acres he had been issued in 1855, fulfilled the requirement of the new law.
 This new land was located in Crawford County, Iowa, 144 miles west of his original forty acres.
 There is no evidence that Lincoln ever received any revenue from any of these bounty lands.
 After his assassination, since he did not leave a will, the initial forty acres of land passed in one-third equal divisions to Mary Lincoln, Robert T. Lincoln, and Thomas “Tad” Lincoln.
 The Crawford County land also passed to the remaining Lincoln family.